capu-bia/fingerprint-r503-mqtt/README.md

 ### Learn

-To initiate a learning process, send this message to the learing topic:
+To initiate a learning process, send this message to the learn topic:

 ```
 {
-  "fingerPrintId": [number]
+  "fingerPrintId": *number*
 }
 ```

-Where [number] is the fingerprint identification number, from 10 to 200.
+Where *number* is the fingerprint identification number, from 10 to 200.
 Suggested convention is to use intervals of 10 id's to match users.
 So, user 1 will have fingerprint id's from 10 to 19, user 2 from 20 to 29 and so on.
 Internally, a division by 10 will be done, so user calculation will be ready made.

 The process require a fingerprint snapshot and than a match.
 So, the steps will be: